 Writing is an absolute passion, my love of words forged early in my life as one of those under-the-bedclothes-with-a-torch kids.
 My influences and interests, both personal and academic, are directly reflected in the subject matter of my books and other writing exploits.

 My books range from NZ Society and culture in the 1970s, to critiques of 1970s glam rock and artists including David Bowie and Alice Cooper, through to the first-ever dedicated celebration of NZ women popular musicians and the internationally renowned Dunedin Sound.
 Oh, and of course there’s also my immersion in the wonderful world of recreational fishing!

-My two upcoming titles are David Bowie FAQ, and Scarfie Flats of Dunedin (with Sarah Gallagher).
+My upcoming title is David Bowie FAQ.
 Beyond books, I was the South Island editor and humour writer for Fishing Coast to Coast magazine for ten years and have also had articles published in magazines such as The Listener, Phantom Billsticker’s wonderful Cafe Reader, websites such as the wonderful Audioculture.co.nz, and many newspapers.

 ISBN-10: 1442257709, ISBN-13: 978-1442257702

 Ian Chapman surveys Cooper’s career through his twenty-seven studio albums (1969-2017).
 While those who have written about Cooper have traditionally kept their focus on the stage spectacle, too little attention has been paid to Cooper’s recordings.
 Throughout, Chapman argues that while Cooper may have been rock’s most accomplished showman, he is first and foremost a musician, with his share of gold and platinum albums to vouch for his qualifications as a musical artist.

 ‘The Dunedin Sound’ is celebrated nationally and internationally as being a unique event in popular music history.